gemserk/jnlpappletloader/README.txt

 		This module provides a deployable project to deploy on a server in order to check the first module works right.

+	jnlpappletloader-full

+		This module provides a generated jar with all dependencies (the LWJGL Applet loader and the JNLP Applet Loader) for fast loading when starting an applet.

 In jnlpappletloader-status.html you can see how the applet should be configured.

 It is mainly a Wrapper for the LWJGL Applet Loader, so it couldn't be used for any Applet.